 Changes in the way the kidneys work

 Carboplatin can affect how your kidneys work.
 You will have blood tests before and during treatment to check this.
-Your nurse will ask you to drink plenty of fluid.
+Your nurse will ask you to drink plenty of fluids.
 Tell them if there are any changes in how much urine you are producing.

 Changes in the way the liver works

 Carboplatin may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.

 Carboplatin may make you constipated and cause tummy pain.
 Drinking at least two litres (three and a half pints) of fluids every day will help.
 Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.